Chapter 11: Every Light On

 Six calls.
 No response.

 Rook followed him from room to room.
-Not whining.
-Not pressing against his calf.
-Just following, her nails clicking on the hardwood in a rhythm that was the only clock he trusted.
-She knew something was wrong — not through evidence, not through analysis, but through whatever frequency dogs receive that the rest of the world has lost.
+Silent, close, her nails clicking on the hardwood in a rhythm that was the only clock he trusted.
+She knew something was wrong — through whatever frequency dogs receive that the rest of the world has lost.

 He fed her at six.
 She ate because he put the bowl down, not because she was hungry.
 He poured coffee and didn’t drink it.
 He sat at the kitchen table where the legal pad used to hold the architecture of other men’s crimes, and now held nothing, and his phone held nothing, and the rooms held nothing except the residue of a scream he couldn’t locate and a silence from Portland that was louder than anything the dreams had ever produced.